UM-Flint DPS receives $935K in grant funding for community development

 "The cornerstone of effective public safety is a strong connection with the community," said Ray Hall, director of public safety at UM-Flint.
 "We have a moral obligation to support the community that is so supportive of our campus.
 We need to support those individuals who might otherwise not receive the type of service and assistance they deserve."

-The nearly $1 million dollar grant focuses on youth crime intervention, aiming to connect at-risk youth with resources to set them on the right path, as well as programs and events that encourage safe and responsible choices.
+The nearly $1 million grant focuses on youth crime intervention, aiming to connect at-risk youth with resources to set them on the right path, as well as programs and events that encourage safe and responsible choices.
 "We have monthly meetings provided by Mott Community College where we discuss public safety concerns, challenges and opportunities, and work together to address very real issues in our community," said Hall.

 "Working with the greater Flint community, our law enforcement community, and the residents themselves are the pillars of our philosophy, and these pillars define how we will tackle these problems," said Hall.
 "Crime is a complex issue and there are many factors that influence it, therefore our response to it must be equally complex."